dtrejo0611/dtrejo0611.github.io/README.md

 # Free Minimal Astro Portfolio

 A modern, minimalist portfolio website built with Astro and deployed on Cloudflare Pages.
-Features a collection of writings, projects, and professional experiences.
+Features a collection of writings, projects, and professional experiences. ya o q

 ![alt text](image.png)